msiplab/SaivDr/README.md

 ## Summary

-SaivDr is an abbreviation of Sparsity-Aware Image and Volume Data Restoration.
+SaivDr is an abbreviation of Sparsity-Aware Image and Volumetric Data Restoration.
 This package is developed in order for making

 * Experiments,
 * Development and